arslanmit/SenWave/README.md

 |It       |2684198       |0.02560509271002187      |

-# Scope of data usage
+# Scope of Data Usage

-The SenWave dataset offers a unique resource for various sentiment analysis tasks, such as public opinion analysis and stock market forecast which convey complex sentiments.
+The FineCOVIDSen dataset offers a unique resource for various sentiment analysis tasks, such as public opinion analysis and stock market forecast which convey complex sentiments.
 Besides, researchers can utilize this dataset to explore sentiment dynamics across different languages, investigate cultural variations in emotional responses to the pandemic, identify sentiment triggers, and assess the impact of sentiment on public health behaviors and policy decisions.